rybla/riib11.github.io/_posts/2021-08-24-god-under-science.md

 science postulates some inaccessible source that accounts for why there are the basic patterns in the universe that there are.

-TODO: Make the end of this section more clear and better argued.
-Right now it is not well logically-connected
+TODO: Make the end of this section more clear and better argued, right now its a little incoherent

 This inaccessible source is outside of the universe, as it is postulated as unobservable (otherwise induction would not be an axiom).
 The scientific project